pynat/pynat/README.md

 Hi, I’m pynat

-A clinical psychologist turned data professional.
+A clinical psychologist who became a a data professional.

 **Passionate about:**
 - **Data**: statistical modeling, uncovering structures and communicating insights